Matuco19/MUA-API/README.md

 # MSA API

-MSA API (Matuco19 System API) is a multi-purpose API developed in Node.js.
+MSA API (Matuco19 System API) is a multi-purpose API developed in Node.js that offers a variety of services through a simple and easy-to-use interface.
+The API is designed to be a versatile tool for developers, providing a range of functionalities that can be integrated into any project.

 ---